Il fortunato inganno

 Il fortunato inganno (The Happy Deception) is an opera buffa in two acts by Gaetano Donizetti, to a libretto by Andrea Leone Tottola.
 Composed in 1823, it was first given on September 3 of that year at the Teatro Nuovo in Naples.
 It was not a success, and has disappeared from the repertory.

 Composition

 Donizetti composed the opera during the summer of 1823, during which time his Alfredo il grande was in rehearsals at the Teatro San Carlo.
 It failed after three performances, and was not seen again for many years.
 A production was mounted in July 1995 at the Vadstena Academy conducted by Michael Bartosch and with Ann Hallenberg among the cast.

 It was revived in 1998 by the Festival della Valle d'Itria, a performance which has been recorded.
+In September 2026, Pacific Opera Project produced its U.S. premiere in Los Angeles.

 The opera's musical numbers are separated by spoken dialogue.